100 Photos That Kids Born After 2000 Will Never Understand

 Treating Your Members Only Jacket Like it Was Made of Gold (1980s)

-While leather jackets may have been the pinnacle of ’70s style, by the time the ’80s rolled around, there was nothing that topped the appeal of a polyester Members Only jacket.
+In the ’80s, there was nothing that topped the appeal of a polyester Members Only jacket.
 No matter what the weather, no outfit was complete without that label on your lapel.
-And for more ’80s fun, don’t miss the 30 Hilarious Jokes from the 1980s That Will Stoke Your Nostalgia.

 Bonding with Your Pet Rock (1970s)

 Dogs are messy and expensive, cats leave fur everywhere, and parrots (at least in the ’70s) only repeat phrases their owners learned from MAD magazine.
-So, instead, your parents got you a Pet Rock.
+So, instead, your parents got you a pet rock.
 And while it may never have licked your face or kept your feet warm at night, you loved it nonetheless.
-And if you want to bring a more traditional pet into your life, discover these 15 Amazing Benefits of Adopting a Pet.

 Creating Amazing Art on Your Magna Doodle (1970s)